SenorGeese/Gigantic-/README.md

 Gigantic thanks to Gitbook for hosting this wiki and their amazing support.

-# Gigantic Wikis?
+# Gigantic Wiki's?

 The official wiki but not competitively focused is at https://gogigantic.wiki/.

-The official wiki https://gogigantic.wiki/ is recommended over the Fandom wiki https://gigantic.fandom.com/.
-This is because Gigantic has history with wikis.
+The official wiki https://gogigantic.wiki/ is recommended over the Fandom wiki https://gigantic.fandom.com/, because Gigantic has history with wikis.
 To read more about it, join the GoGigantic discord server and read this Forum about helping the gigantic wiki.
-Why this wiki?